 If you often suffer from shin splints, Align Footwear® insoles can relieve the pain.
 Shin splints are a repetitive strain injury that either results from the strain of running and jumping or increased training intensity or frequency.

 The calf muscles are not strong enough to withstand the strain they are exposed to, e.g. when you run.
 At first, they tire, then they become irritated and, ultimately, the tendon sheath that is attached to the edge of the shinbone becomes inflamed.

 Align Footwear® insoles improve mobility, comfort and performance.
 They encourage a better posture and physical adaptation in the kinetic chain, to make you feel healthier and improve your well-being.
 When the insoles coax the body into a correct natural posture, the strain of each step is more evenly distributed.
 Our insoles reduce the destructive shock waves running through your entire body every time your feet touch the ground.
-This reduces strain and prevents inflammation in your joints, muscles, tendons and ligaments.
+This reduces strain in your joints, muscles, tendons and ligaments.

 - Shin splints are a sports-related strain

 - Inflammation occurs at the point at which a muscle is connected to the shinbone.
 The onset of swelling and pain may prevent you from leading an active life.

 - If your feet and knees are misaligned, and if you pronate or are knock-kneed, you are more vulnerable to developing shin splints.